TechDocsStudio/biel-docs/docs/installation/cdn.md

 ---
-sidebar_label: HTML
+sidebar_label: Basic installation
+description: Learn how to add an AI chatbot to your HTML site with this step-by-step guide.
+sidebar_position: 1
 ---

-# AI chatbot for HTML sites
+# Basic installation

 Biel.ai is an advanced chatbot designed to transform the way users interact with your technical documentation.
 By leveraging AI, Biel.ai delivers instant, context-rich answers, making your documentation more accessible and reducing the need for repetitive support tasks.